mtheoryx/drpoindexter/public-site/src/garden/gatsby-2-to-3-upgrade.md

 - [x] Take care of existing Dependabot PRs (verify builds in Amplify, my god these take a long time)
 - [x] Clean up some old branches
-- [x] Clean up old Amplify connected branches
+- [x] Clean up old Amplify connected branches (automatic, see below)
-- [ ] Make a fresh branch for the upgrade process
+- [x] Make a fresh branch for the upgrade process
-- [ ] Make a fresh connected build in Amplify for upgrade branch
+- [x] Make a fresh connected build in Amplify for upgrade branch (automatic, see below)
 - [ ] Follow the [Gatsby Upgrade Guide](https://www.gatsbyjs.com/docs/reference/release-notes/migrating-from-v2-to-v3/#introduction)
 - [ ] Fix any broken functionality from upgrade breaking changes
 - [ ] PR and deploy production site